legaltextai/yevrah_terminal/README.md

-# Yevrah Terminal - AI-Enabled Research Tool
+# Yevrah Terminal - Legal Research Tool

 A terminal application for searching case law using the CourtListener API with dual search strategy (keyword + semantic).